Can car insurance companies request medical records?

 Auto insurance companies often request an accident victim’s medical records before agreeing to pay on a claim.
 They may do this for multiple reasons, such as verifying that your injuries were caused by the wreck and not by a pre-existing condition.

 Rarely is it within your best interests to sign a waiver giving the company unlimited access to your records.
 After all, this is private information.
 Instead, you should acquire the records yourself and send them to the adjuster on your own.
 This helps to protect your confidentiality.

 If your insurer requests records that have nothing to do with the injury, then you have the right to challenge the request.
-Hiring an attorney can help to protect your privacy.
+Hiring a firm of experienced New York City personal injury lawyers can help to protect your privacy.
 It can also result in a better outcome since insurers know that accident victims who work with attorneys are serious about getting fair compensation for damages.

 “Reasonable” is in the eye of the beholder